Magdagasikara/Lab1-WebAPI_Db_Resto/README.md

   "email": "magda@kubien.m"
 }
 ```
-if wrong email: 500 "No customer with magda@m.m" // should be 404 or personalized error
+if wrong email: 500 "No customer with magda@m.m" // should be personalized error (probably not 404, or?)
-// problems now again!!

 GET - /api/Bookings/GetAllBookings
 response body: